billpmurphy/hask-archive/README.md

 Remaining TODOs:
-* Fix TypedFunc so it actually typechecks each argument, and is curried; then kill hof.py
+* Make sure typeclass functions and data constructors are typechecked
+* Fix pattern matching variable bind, so that it has an actual stack
 * Change type inference engine so that it is aware of typeclasses
 * Write rest of Data.List and Prelude, and document everything undocumented
 * Final refactor of everything